alterednode/cheyne_blog_proj_showcase/README.md

 ## Deployment and Configuration.

 I deploy this via Vercel; any change to the `main` branch triggers a rebuild and deploy.
+You may want to peek at or remove `vercel.json` if deploying with them yourself.

 If you deploy another way, you should be fine to deploy it like a barebones Next.js site.